 High impedance paths (in particular the feedback connections) are susceptible to interference, so they should be as far as possible from the high current paths.
-An layout example is provided in Figure 13.
+A layout example is provided in Figure 13.

 The input and output loops are minimized to avoid radiation and high frequency resonance problems.
 The feedback pin connections to the external divider are very close to the device to avoid pick-up noise.
+Another important issue is the ground plane of the board.
+Since the package has an exposed pad, it is very important to connect it to an extended ground plane in order to reduce the thermal resistance junction to ambient.